 This blog post was written by Jessica Shakesprere and Ian Hecker of the Urban Institute.
 It accompanies a new toolkit developed by the Urban Institute as part of the Switchboard program: Data-Driven State Refugee Programs: Lessons from the field on managing, analyzing, and using data to improve refugee programs.
-To learn more about this toolkit, join Switchboard for an upcoming webinar on September 26: Register here!

 Many states that welcome refugees lack data and evidence on how refugees are faring and how programming can help them adjust to life in the United States.
 Without this evidence, states are less able to counter misperceptions about their programs or understand how to best allocate scarce funding for optimal outcomes.